A Beginner’s Guide to Travel Points Credit Cards

 If there’s an international trip on your bucket list, look for a travel points credit card that doesn’t charge a fee on foreign transactions.
-This will save you the typical 3% surcharge on purchases you make in a non-U.S. currency.
+This unique card bonus will save you the typical 3% surcharge on purchases you make in a non-U.S. currency.

 Qualifying for the Best Credit Card

 To qualify for the best travel credit cards, you’ll typically need to have a good credit score.
-So before you shop around, it helps to know your credit standing to have an idea of the type of credit card you can qualify for.
+So before you shop around, it helps to know your credit standing to have an idea of the type of credit card for which you can qualify.
 You can check your credit for free using a tool like Discover’s FICO Credit Score Card or Credit Karma.

-You should also regularly review your credit reports—that’s what your credit scores are based on.
+You should also regularly review your credit reports—that’s the basis of your credit scores.
 Everyone is entitled to a free credit report every year from each of the three major credit reporting agencies, which you can get by visiting AnnualCreditReport.com.
 See if there’s any inaccurate information that’s potentially hurting your credit score.
 You can dispute credit report errors by writing to the credit bureaus and providing any proof you have of the errors.